kaidez/kaidez.com/README.md

 * [GruntJS](http://gruntjs.com/): a JavaScript-based task manager used to run site-related tasks such as Sass compiling tasks and site deployments.

-* [Bower](http://bower.io/): a JavaScript-based package manager used to add, remove and update some of the site's runtime dependencies.
+* [Bower](http://bower.io/): a JavaScript-based package manager used to add, remove and update SOME of the site's runtime dependencies.

+Both Grunt and Bower require both Node and it's internal package manager, npm.
+Node and npm can be installed simultaneously at the node sit [http://nodejs.org/](http://nodejs.org/).